BurcinSayin/ButterflyValley/Location/Kyonin/Elven_Nobility.md

 1. **House Moonshadow:** Known for their diplomacy skills and arcane scholarship.
 They maintain the largest library in the enclave.

 2. **House Silverbrook:** Respected for their nature magic and stewardship of the Fierani Forest.
 They tend to the oldest trees in the region.
+Their symbol is "Intertwined Silver Roots"

 3. **House Starblossom:** Celebrated for their artistry and dedication to preserving elven history.
 They curate a museum of elven artifacts.